 New Orleans welcomes the annual ESSENCE Music Festival, the country’s largest African-American music festival, at the Mercedes-Benz Superdome and Ernest N. Morial Convention Center.
 The jam-packed lineups feature bands like The Rebirth Brass Band, D'Angelo, Charlie Wilson, Mary J. Blige, Tank, Aretha Franklin, Fantasia and so many more.
 New Orleans also hosts Go 4th on the River, a dueling barges fireworks extravaganza on the Riverfront.

 In Baton Rouge, the historic battleship USS KIDD is the setting for a one-of-a-kind experience on July 4.
-Take a tour of the destroyer, listen to live music and watch an aerial reenactment of World War II aircraft attacking the ship.
-The evening concludes with a fireworks display over the Mississippi River.
+Take a tour of the destroyer and enjoy face painting, inflatables, obstacle courses and concessions at the Freedom Festival.
+The downtown evening concludes with a fireworks display over the Mississippi River at 9 pm.
+Or head south to L'Auberge Casino and Hotel Baton Rouge for a pool party and more fireworks over the Mississippi.

 Stroll the charming Main Street of New Iberia on July 4 and grab a seat for the parade.
 The city also hosts an Honor Guard ceremony and fireworks display.